Launching an effective bird flu vaccine quickly could be tough, scientists warn

 No one knows how much of a risk the bird flu poses of causing a human epidemic, and so a vaccine may not become necessary.

-But outside infectious disease specialists are skeptical about the nation's preparedness for this potential threat.
+Some outside experts agree the U.S. is well prepared to produce a vaccine.
+But some infectious disease specialists are skeptical about the nation's preparedness for this potential threat.

 "The first thing we have to do is eliminate the happy talk," said Michael Osterholm, who runs the Center for Infectious Disease Research and Policy and the University of Minnesota.